GABA supplements had an unexpected effect on my tinnitus.

 In this post about tinnitus I referred to a report linking low GABA levels and tinnitus, and then forgot about until I tried it for sleep.Read more: GABA, GABA, GABA, hey the ringing’s not so bad anymore

-The first day I tried plain old GABA, in maybe a 1,000 mg dose — I don’t piddle around — the ringing cut out completely, with a sort of wwwwwOP! sensation, for about a minute.
+I used GABA supplements for nine months or so, in two different formulations, for sleep issues.
+The first time I tried plain old GABA, in maybe a 1,000 mg dose — I don’t piddle around — the ringing cut out completely, with a sort of wwwwwOP! sensation, for about a minute.
 It does that every 18 months or so anyway, but still.